adithya7/lambre/README.md

 ## Visualization Examples

 Along with the overall L'AMBRE score, we write the erroneous sentences to the output folder `out/errors`.
 We provide two visualizations, i) plain text (`errors.txt`), ii) HTML (`errors/*.html`).
 For plain text visualization, we use the [ipymarkup](https://github.com/natasha/ipymarkup) tool.
-We use [brat](https://brat.nlplab.org/) for HTML visualizations.
+We use [brat](https://brat.nlplab.org/) and [Universal Dependencies](https://universaldependencies.org/introduction.html#contributors) for HTML visualizations.

 Below is a sample run on 1000 example Hindi sentences from the [Samanantar corpus](https://indicnlp.ai4bharat.org/samanantar/).

 ```python
 >>> import lambre